 AFAS would not have been established without the support and encouragement of the Scottish Football Association (SFA), particularly from SFA Disability Development Officer, David McArdle.

-The SFA will continue to act in an advisory capacity, providing support, guidance and expertise to AFAS to ensure our core values are consistent and mutually beneficial.
+Amputee Football Association Scotland was adopted as a Game Leader of the SFA's new ParaFootball Association in December 2019 and AFAS Founder, Ashley Reid, currently sits as Vice Chair of Scottish Para-football.
+The SFA continues to act in an advisory capacity, providing support, guidance and expertise to AFAS to ensure our core values are consistent and mutually beneficial.

 The Scottish Football Association offers a wide range of opportunities for those with disabilities to become involved in football and more information can be found here.